Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

    * Give your following animation a name in its **Name** field.
    * Then enter the name of the following animation in the **Followed by** field of your preceeding animation.

-The following Events require the prefab to have a collider
+The following Events require the prefab to include a Collider component.
+(If you don't know Unity yet, please go through Prof. Rhonda's "Introduction to Unity3D Editor" on the main Hidden History documentation page http://hiddenhistoriesjtown.org/documentation/.

 ![Addcollider](images/UsingPorpoise_AddColliderToGameObject.png)

    * **onClick** - the animation is started when the POI is clicked by the user.
 NOTE: In order for this to work, the POI's Unity GameObject needs to include a Collider component (see Unity tutorials).
    * **onFocus** - the animation is started when the viewer focuses (centers) the POI in the middle of the aRpoise app screen.
 NOTE: In order for this to work, the POI's Unity GameObject needs to include a Collider component (see Unity tutorials).
    * **inFocus** - the animation starts when the POI is centered in the ARpoise display and stops once the POI loses focus.
-NOTE: In order for this to work, the POI's Unity GameObject needs to include a Collider component (see Unity tutorials).

 * **Type**:
   * **rotate**, rotate the POI around an axis.